SustainableDevelopmentReform/csdr-cloud-spatial-app/README.md

 ### Testing

-**Important**: Before run the test, you need to create another database specific for testing purpose, so your database that is used for development won't losing the data.
+**Important**: Before running the tests, you need to create another database to avoid losing data.

 ```bash
 pnpm test:unit